spacemunkay/boilerplate-rails-api-json/README.md

 1. Create an S3 bucket if you don't already have one, make a directory to store your builds, and set the path on the Codeship configuration page.  i.e. `mybucketname/my-boilerplate-rails-api-json-directory`.
 See [documentation](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html). *NOTE:* Make sure your S3 instance is under the same region as your Elastic Beanstalk service!
 1. Copy AWS access key info from the `Setting up AWS EB` section to the Codeship config page.
 1. Fill out the rest of the config page and submit.
 1. Push to your configured branch, your app should deploy.
-Check the Codeship and AWS EB dashboard for error messages.
+Check the Codeship and AWS EB dashboard for error messages. *NOTE:* I've had issues with non-descriptive error messages on initial deploys.
+However, I resolved this by manually uploading the .zip file created by Codeship (and saved on your configured S3 bucket) directly to the AWS EB application using the AWS Web GUI.
+Afterward, Codeship deploys successfully from then on.

 # Syncing after forking
 The expectation is that you'll fork this template to make your own project and will potentially need to sync using the following procedure: <https://help.github.com/articles/syncing-a-fork/>